-- pay an initial non-refundable payment of £7,500 to KGD (the "Initial KGD Payment"), which has been paid in full; - pay a second non-refundable payment to KGD of £7,500 for the successful completion of phase 1 and excision of the area of interest into a new exclusive prospecting licence (the "Second KGD Payment"), of which £3,250 has been paid; - pay a third non-refundable payment to KGD of £50,000 (exclusive of VAT) upon successful completion of phase 2 and commencement of a pre-feasibility study (the "Third KGD Payment"); - pay KGD a royalty of 1.5% of the gross value of products sold from mining the deposit until production is terminated (the "KGD Royalty").
+- pay an initial non-refundable payment of £7,500 to KGD, which has been paid in full; - pay a second non-refundable payment to KGD of £7,500 for the successful completion of phase 1 and excision of the area of interest into a new exclusive prospecting licence, of which £3,250 has been paid; - pay a third non-refundable payment to KGD of £50,000 (exclusive of VAT) upon successful completion of phase 2 and commencement of a pre-feasibility; - pay KGD a royalty of 1.5% of the gross value of products sold from mining the deposit until production is terminated (the "KGD Royalty").

 EPL 6762 was awarded to the Company on February 12, 2018 for an initial three-year duration for the exploration of base and rare metals, industrial minerals, nuclear fuel minerals and precious metals until February 11, 2021.
-E-Tech received a notice of preparedness to grant the renewal of EPL 6762 on July 20, 2021 from the Ministry of Mines and Energy of Namibia for a further period of two years until July 19, 2023, for which the renewal application has been filed as of the date of this report.
-The Company continues to have full and exclusive right, including receipt of all required permits, licences and other applicable government approvals in respect of EPL 6762, enabling E-Tech to carry out its exploration activities as per the most recent work program filed with the Ministry.
+E-Tech received a notice of preparedness to grant the renewal of EPL 6762 on July 20, 2021 from the Ministry of Mines and Energy of Namibia for a further period of two years until July 19, 2023, for which the renewal application was filed.
+On October 11, 2023, the Company received notice of renewal of EPL 6762 for a further two years until July 19, 2025.

-An Environmental Clearance Certificate ("ECC") to undertake prospecting activities was originally granted to E-Tech on behalf of KGD on November 30, 2016 by the Ministry of Environment and Tourism, Namibia.
+An Environmental Clearance Certificate ("ECC") to undertake prospecting activities was originally granted to E-Tech on behalf of KGD on November 30, 2016 by the Ministry of Environment and

+Tourism, Namibia.
 Following the issuance of EPL 6762 to E-Tech, an updated ECC to undertake prospecting activities was granted on August 3, 2018 by the Ministry of Environment, Forestry and Tourism, Namibia, for a three-year duration until August 2, 2021.
 The ECC was granted though application undertaken by Alex Speiser Environmental Consultants (ASEC) CC, a company which completes bi-annual environmental status reports on the EPL 6762.
 On August 27, 2021, the ECC was renewed for a further three-year duration.